tsmith90/Website/README.md

-# Personal Website to showecase history and ability
+Personal Website to showcase history and ability